iamwilhelm/use.gpu/packages/state/README.md

 const [state, updateState] = cursor;
 ```

-To do a lookup `state.foo.bar`, you refine the cursor:
+To do a lookup `state.foo.size`, you refine the cursor:

 ```tsx
 const [size, updateSize] = refineCursor(cursor)('foo', 'size');